mookrs/fanpy/README.md

-# Python Fanfou Tools
+# fanpy

-This is a clone from awesome project [Python Twitter Tools](https://github.com/sixohsix/twitter), I rewrited it to be suitable for fanfou.com.
+`fanpy` is a Python tool that allows you to interact with [fanfou.com](http://fanfou.com/).
+It is a complete clone from sixohsix's project [Python Twitter Tools](https://github.com/sixohsix/twitter).